fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Abu Jahl was cursing the prophet ﷺ   and his fathers. and the woman of Banu Hashim got insulted and women came to Hamza and said what kind of uncle are you, your nephew is insluted and noone defends him. the whole Mecca saw it.
-Hamza marched to Abu Jahl and smacked him in the face.
-How dare you insult him I am also following his religion.

-Words just came out in anger.
-Hamza went home and made dua to guide him.
+Abu Jahl was cursing the prophet Muhammad ﷺ   and his fathers.
+And the woman of Banu Hashim got insulted and women came to Hamza and said "What kind of uncle are you, your nephew is insulted and noone defends him!.
+The whole Mecca saw it".
+Hamza marched to Abu Jahl and smacked him in the face and said "How dare you insult him!
+I am also following his religion."
+These words just came out in anger.
+Hamza went home and made dua for God to guide him.

-Next morning he came to his nephew and they talked and Hamza converted. and the prophet ﷺ   finally had support from senior of his tribe. and the Quraish had to turn down.
-6th year of da'wa.
-Only after 3 days Umar converted.
+Next morning he came to his nephew and they talked and Hamza converted to Islam.
+The prophet Muhammad ﷺ   finally had support from senior of his tribe and the Quraish had to turn down.
+It was the 6th year of da'wa.
+Only after 3 days Umar ibn Al-Khattab converted.

-ibn Mas'ud said we were never able to pray in the Haram until Umar converted. the prophet ﷺ   gave him a name al-Faruq after they for the first time went  they all together Haram to pray.

-Umar before islam liked to drink. the pubs were closed so he went at night to the Kaaba and he heard the prophet ﷺ   praying in front of the Kaaba and heard the recitation.

-So he wanted to beat him but stopped and listened. surah alHaqqa. he was amazed. the meccan surahs are eloquent and powerful. he began to think where is this coming from. thatwas the first time. he went home.
+Umar before Islam liked to drink.
+The pubs were closed so he went at night to the Kaaba and he heard the prophet Muhammad ﷺ   praying in front of the Kaaba and heard the recitation.
+So Umar wanted to beat him but stopped and listened to the surah Al Haqqa.
+He was amazed.
+The meccan surahs are eloquent and powerful.
+He began to think where is this coming from.
+He went home.

-Abu Jahl promises 100 camels for the one who gets rid of the prophet ﷺ  .
-Umar decided to do it and took his sword. and Nu'ayn has just converted and asked where are you going so he said have you lost your mind. and if you want to know go fix your own family first. your sister and brother in law just accepted islam. so he marched to his sister house and heard the recitation of the Quran.
+Abu Jahl promised 100 camels for the one who gets rid of the prophet Muhammad ﷺ  .
+Umar decided to do it and took his sword and he met Nu'ayn who has just converted to Islam and when he learned the intention of Umar he said "Have you lost your mind? and if you want to know, go fix your own family first. your sister and brother in law just accepted Islam."
+So, Umar marched to his sister's house and heard the recitation of the Quran.

-Khabbab was assigned to teach the Quran for Fatima ibn Khattab.

-He wanted to punch Said ibn Zays but punched his sister. so he calmed down and asked let me see what you are reading.
+Khabbab was assigned to teach the Quran to Fatima ibn Khattab.
+He wanted to punch her husband Said ibn Zayd but punched his sister, which calmed him down.
+Umar asked to let him see what they are reading.
 Umar could read and write.
-Umar took ghusl and read Ta Ha. he asked wher is the prophet ﷺ  . and he went to the house of al Arkham still had a sword.

-Khabbab ibn Al Aratt - swordsman whos back was burned and who helped to turn Umar. he said o Umar may you be the one who the prophet Muhammad ﷺ   prayed for.
+Khabbab ibn Al Aratt was a swordsman who's back was burned by his owners and who helped to turn Umar.
+He said "O Umar, may you be the one who the prophet Muhammad ﷺ   prayed for".

+They made Umar take ghusl and read surah Ta Ha.
+Umar asked where is the prophet Muhammadﷺ   and he went to the house of Al Arkham still holding his sword.
-Sahaba saw Umar and scared.
-Hamza said let him in .

-Umar said he came to convert and the prophet ﷺ   said loudly Allahu Akbar. they went together with Hamza Umar and 40 people to pray in Haram.
+Sahaba saw Umar and were scared.
+Hamza said to let him in.
+Umar said he came to convert and the prophet Muhammad ﷺ   said loudly "Allahu Akbar" (Allah is The Greatest).
+They went together with Hamza, Umar and 40 people to pray in the mosque of Haram.

+> Abdullah ibn Mas'ud said we were never able to pray in the Haram until Umar converted.

+The prophet ﷺ   gave Umar a name "Al-Faruq" after they for the first time went all together to Haram to pray.

 Umar personally informed Abu Jahl.
 This is one the funniest stories of early Islam.
-How Umar came to Abu Jahl to inform him that he has accepted Islam.
+How Umar came to Abu Jahl to inform him that he has accepted Islam knowing that Abu Jahl will be distressed by the good news.

 </details><details><summary>

+# PROOFREADINGPROOFREADINGPROOFREADING

 ## **610**: Boycott of Muslims